mauritssilvis/challenges/java/basic_java_project_cli/README.md

 ```

 Alternatively, ensure that you called the right tool.
-You may have wanted to call the Java interpreter instead of the Java compiler:
+You may have wanted to call the Java interpreter instead of the Java compiler
+In that case, ensure you use the fully qualified class name and you execute the class from the proper location:

 ```shell
 java -cp out nl.mauritssilvis.challenges.java.cli.general.projects.basic.Main